uw-ne/ep476/lec01.rst

      * `If You Can't Reproduce It, Is it Still Science? <BestPractices.ppt>`_
 3. Review `syllabus <README.rst>`_
 4. Options for working environment
+    * CAE Linux via ssh
+       * Pros: least software requirements, works the same from anywhere
+       * Cons: no graphical environment
     * CAE Linux VNC
-       * Pros: no installation on your machine
+       * Pros: minimal software requirements, graphical user environment
        * Cons: no control over versions of software
     * Laptop native
        * Pros: work in the operating system you are familiar with, don't need to install virtual machine software